 Halt or Redirect Long Term Benefits into Paying for the Down Payment

 Most of the significant long term saving plans have a direct relationship to housing.
 A good example is the retirement plan.
 You can use the amount saved for retirement as the down payment for the new house.
 Henceforth, redirect any benefits accrued over the period into the project.
 After completing the house, you can now go back to the retirement plans.
 However, do not touch basic plans such as Health Insurance.

 Find Another Source of Income

 Apart from your main job, find another income-generating activity to boost your income.
 It should not compete for your attention on resources but complement your income.
 If you need money to start the hustle, be sure of its cash flow and market demand before committing.
+You can also learn to invest and trading the market.
 Use your free time after working hours and weekends to advance your hustle.
 If possible, let it be an activity or service you like doing or you are good at.

 Look for a Credible Savings Institution

 A credible financial institution is a key to the success of the project.
 Consider tier 1 or 2 commercial banks as your first point of call.
 They are liquid and can wade through any financial or economic crisis.
 Other elements to look for in a bank include:-